-To create a multi-floor project, you should first follow the steps that you follow when you create a standard project; you must add a floor plan to the project and calibrate it.
+To create a multi-floor project, you should first follow the same steps that you follow to create a standard project; you must add a floor plan to the project and calibrate it.
 You can begin with the first floor.
-Once the standard project with a single floor plan has been created, you can use the Plans and Surveys tab on the right panel to manage floors and define their characteristics.
+Once a standard project with a single floor plan has been created, you can use the Plans and Surveys tab on the right panel to manage floors and define their characteristics.
+Floors define the building's vertical structure.
+Floor maps within each floor contain images of the floor plans.
 Click Add => Floor to create a new floor level.
 If this is the first time you have added a floor to the project and the project already contains previously added floor plans, you will be prompted to move the existing floor plans to the newly created floor.
 You can also do this later, by dragging the floor plans to the new floor.